wmo-im/wis2box-training/documentation/docs/answers/csv2bufr-answers.md

 4. You will see the following error:

     ```bash
-    ECCODES ERROR   :  encode_double_value: pressureReducedToMeanSeaLevel (010051).
-Value (-102043) out of range (minAllowed=0, maxAllowed=163830).
-    ECCODES ERROR   :  Cannot encode pressureReducedToMeanSeaLevel=-102043 (subset=1)
+    #1#pressureReducedToMeanSeaLevel: Value (-102043.2) out of valid range (0 - 150000).; Element set to missing
-    error calling codes_set(49887440, 'pack', True): Value out of coding range
+    #1#airTemperature: Value (2585.0) out of valid range (-20 - 50).; Element set to missing
     ```

-    and no BUFR file is written.
-This is because the pressure reduced to sea level variable is out of the range of minimum and maximum valid values.

-    !!! note
-    There will be no error for the air temperature being out of range.
-This is because once one value out of range error occurs, the csv2bufr process is halted.
+    and a BUFR file will still be written.
+However, it will not contain the values of these variables, as they are set to missing.